-The impact of technological innovation can be observed by looking at the GDP $\rightarrow$ GDP = the total annual output of an economy as measured by its final purchase price
+Innovation enables a wider range of goods and services to be delivered to people worldwide.
+The aggregate impact of technological innovation can be observed by looking at the GDP \rightarrow GDP = the total annual output of an economy as measured by its final purchase price, gross domestic product.

 Solow: growth in GDP can be accounted by growth in labour, capital inputs and technological change.

-Y = F(L,C).
-A(T) with A(T) = evolution in R&D expenses or patent output
+- Y = F(L,C) .
+A(T) - with A(T) = evolution in R&D expenses or patent output; = a technological progress parameter

-Technological innovation can result in negative externalities → negative externalities = costs that are borne by individuals other than those responsible for creating them.
+Technological innovation can result in negative externalities \rightarrow negative externalities = costs (or benefits) that are borne (or reaped) by individuals other than those responsible for creating them.
 If a business emits pollutants, it imposes a negative externality on the community members.
+If a business creates a park in community, it creates positive externalities for community members.